adeildovieira/CompSci250-Projects/Homework 1 (C programming)/readme.md

 My scores:
 - Homework 1: C (Code): 80/80 (A+).
 - Homework 1: C (Written PDF): 51/50 (A+) (1 extra point for an extra credit done).

+The PDF has a fish picture at the end for an extra credit.